Background

 Only to find out in most cases that she is long gone, unnerved and freaked out by the creepy nature of the narcissist, nauseatingly sick mind games and asphyxiating power plays.

 In other words, the narcissist gets used and attached to his negative emotions.
-He renders them pleasurably habit- forming.
+He renders them pleasurably habit forming.

 And of course, I'm talking about the masochistic narcissist.

-The masochistic narcissist derives masochistic solace from being the butt of injustice and betrayal, being discriminated against, being an underachiever.
+Yes, the narcissist with a bad object, the masochistic narcissist derives masochistic solace from being the butt of injustice and betrayal, being discriminated against, being an underachiever.
+All these are good reasons to be envious of others and to maintain the high moral drop.

 I'm superior to everyone, but this is exactly why I'm left behind.
+Society rewards mediocrity.
+People fear true genius and integrity such as mine.

-And this martyr complex is especially pronounced in conditions of deficient narcissistic supply.
+And this martyr complex is especially pronounced in conditions of deficient narcissistic supply engineered actually by the masochistic narcissist himself.

-Engineered actually by the masochistic narcissist himself.
-It's a never- ending cycle of validating the bad object, suffering the consequences of this validation and this enhances the automatic negative thoughts spewed out by the introjects embedded in the construct of the bad object.
+It's a never ending cycle of validating the bad object, suffering the consequences of this validation and this enhances the automatic negative thoughts spewed out by the introjects embedded in the construct of the bad object.

-There's no end.
-No end to this misery.
-And no escape from this infinite loop.
+There's no end, no end to this misery and no escape from this infinite loop.

-And as opposed to black holes in physics, never lets anything out, not even the radiation of what is left of his soul.
+The narcissist's black hole is all-consuming and as opposed to black holes in physics, never lets anything out, not even the radiation of what is left of his soul.

 If you enjoyed this article, you might like the following: